Drupal - Intermediate: Videos in Drupal

 screenshot video display

-Can’t find your video?
+Can’t find your Remote Video?

 Go to Content, select the Media tab and filter by Type=Remote Video to see all available videos.